 A Message From the Chair

 We are open and ready to support you!
-As we continue to monitor and meet established safety guidelines in response to the novel coronavirus (COVID-19) outbreak, our offices are still open and operating in a virtual format.
+We continue to monitor and meet established safety guidelines in response to the novel coronavirus (COVID-19) outbreak.
 You can reach our ASC, Stacy Brooks, by phone at (909) 537-5502 or via email at SBrooks@csusb.edu.
 We will respond as quickly as possible.
-Please keep a close watch for new announcements.
-Many of them, as well as several resources, can be found on CSUSB’s dedicated COVID-19/Coronavirus Information web page.
+Please keep a close watch for new announcements regarding immunization and mask requirements as we gear up for in-person instruction for the Fall 2021 semester.
+Updated information can be found on CSUSB’s dedicated COVID-19/Coronavirus Information web page.

 Thank you and stay safe.

 A Message to Students

 Here are a few points to keep in mind:

 - If you have any questions regarding the day-to-day operations of the university, refer to the welcome page https://www.csusb.edu and https://www.csusb.edu/covid-19 for announcements.

 - Most questions about your particular class can be answered via email blasts, posted announcements, or FAQs on Blackboard.
 So, pay attention for new announcements from your instructor.